eduVirtTUL/eduVirt-ansible/README.md

 source .venv/bin/activate
 ```

-Install `ansible-builder` used for building the image and `ansible-runner` to run playbooks on the container:
+Install `ansible-builder` used for building the image and `ansible-navigator` to run playbooks on the container:
 ```
-python3 -m pip install ansible-builder ansible-runner
+python3 -m pip install ansible-builder ansible-navigator
 ```

 To build a local execution environment run the following command: